 The Mayor and DC Council decide how to allocate the city's resources through the budget based in part on input from residents about what is important to them.
-Every service the city provides, such as trash collection, appear in the budget every year.
-There are some new initiatives every year too, and they need to be funded through the budget.
-This might include new programs in public school classrooms, for example.
+Every service the city provides, such as trash collection, appears in the budget every year.
+New initiatives-such as new programs in public school classrooms, for example-need to be funded through the budget, too.